What Do Amusement or Recreation Attendant Do?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Service Orientation: Actively looking for ways to help people.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others’ actions.

 In 2016, there was an estimated number of 300,000 jobs in the United States for Amusement or Recreation Attendant.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 27,900 new jobs for Amusement or Recreation Attendant by 2026.
-The BLS estimates 73,200 yearly job openings in this field.
+There will be an estimated 73,200 positions for Amusement or Recreation Attendant per year.